 As a professional, it is your job to protect yourself AND your client.
 You’ll want to consider implementing some (or all!) of the following clauses and explaining your position in areas like ::

 • RELATIONSHIP OF PARTIES :: who owes what to whom;

 • NON-DISCLOSURE AGREEMENTS :: what can be shared and published;

 • NON-SOLICITATION :: especially relevant with joint ventures;

-• WORK PRODUCT OWNERSHIPS :: who owns what, when everything is said + done;
+• WORK PRODUCT OWNERSHIPS :: who owns what, when everything is said and done;

 • CONFIDENTIALITY :: a lot like non-disclosure but generally relates to more personal information than business;

 • LIABILITY :: because shit happens – and it’s best for everyone to know the plan to deal with it ahead of time; and

-• PAYMENT SCHEDULE :: for reasons obvious to both you + your timely mortgage payment.
+• PAYMENT SCHEDULE :: for reasons obvious to both you and your timely mortgage payment.

-Contracts are a big deal + they’re not about power tripping or pulling a fast one or being mean.
+Contracts are a big deal and they’re not about power tripping or pulling a fast one or being mean.
 A contract is about getting two parties on the same page of what is expected of one another.
 Since you’re a super-together boss, it’s your job to initiate that conversation.

 YOUR WELCOME PACKAGE

-Also called Service Guides, Starter Kits or Intro Packets, you can read more about Welcome Packages on this post and you can download a template for your own use here.
+Also called Service Guides, Starter Kits or Intro Packets, you can download a template for your own use here.